-At Canon Inc., in conjunction with the establishment of the Canon Group Human Rights Policy in 2021, an e-learning program has been launched.
+At Canon Inc., in conjunction with the establishment of the Canon Group Human Rights Policy in 2021, an e-learning program was launched.
 The aim has been to instil basic knowledge about business and human rights and raise awareness of Canon's human rights initiatives.
 A total of 23,313 Canon Inc. employees completed the training in 2021 (92.5% participation rate).
+In 2022, this program was rolled out further to group companies in Japan, 33,100 employees completed the program (98.2% participation rate).